Certified in Provider Compensation Valuation

 Foundation in Valuation teaches the core, internationally recognized valuation theory and practice across major valuation disciplines and applies those foundations to healthcare compensation valuation, including the evolution of compensation valuation for physician and nonphysician services.

-Foundation in Regulatory Compliance trains candidates on the healthcare regulatory environment and the valuator’s role in compliance, with a rigorous, expert-level focus on Stark Law fair market value (FMV) as the central valuation definition used in provider compensation.
+Foundation in Valuation for Regulatory Compliance trains candidates on the healthcare regulatory environment and the valuator’s role in compliance, with a rigorous, expert-level focus on Stark Law fair market value (FMV) as the central valuation definition used in provider compensation.

-Foundation in Provider Service Economics builds the economic understanding necessary to value provider services by examining what physicians and APPs do and the key economic drivers of those services (specialty, setting, reimbursement, and resource costs).
+Foundation in Provider Economics builds the economic understanding necessary to value provider services by examining what physicians and APPs do and the key economic drivers of those services (specialty, setting, reimbursement, and resource costs).

 How to Get Started